Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add log in `Conversation` class object.
 -   Fix the update of `Conversation.Messages` when _onReceipt event received.
 -   Fix `Message::alternativeContent` in pending Message sent.

-### SDK for Node.JS 2.23.0 - STS Version - May 2023

----

-**3-Release SDK Breaking Changes**

--   Warning: The LTS active version of Node.js migrated to version 14.x.
-This version of SDK Node.js is only compliant with this LTS version up to 14.x.
-Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

-**API Breaking Changes**

--   None

-**API Changes**

--    Update `AdminService::getAllUsersByFilter` with phonenumbers and phonenumber filters.

-**Others Changes**

--   None

 ### SDK for Node.JS 2.22.0 - STS Version - May 2023